You Don't Know Why I'm Bottle-Feeding My Baby - Baby Chick

 Causes of a Low Milk Supply

-Having a low milk supply is a very common reason moms don’t exclusively breastfeed or decide not to breastfeed.2 For me, I make sure to have a breast pump ready in my recovery room after giving birth in case of latching issues.
+Having a low milk supply is a common reason moms don’t exclusively breastfeed or decide not to breastfeed.2 For me, I make sure to have a breast pump ready in my recovery room after giving birth in case of latching issues.
 This way, I can pump to help my milk let down.

 So, what causes a low breast milk supply?2,3